 Columbus Energies sells, installs, inspects and maintains propane powered appliances for Rhode Island and Massachusetts homeowners.
 If you are switching to propane from natural gas or if you are simply upgrading your propane powered appliances, call Columbus Energies to find out more about the products and services available.
 They also offer propane home delivery to a wide range of customers throughout the South Coast region.

-Before using a new propane powered appliance, make sure to have it inspected and checked out to ensure it was properly installed.
+Before using a new propane-powered appliance, make sure to have it inspected and checked out to ensure it was properly installed.
 All of the controls, valves, connectors and other elements should be checked to ensure they are working correctly.
-You should always contact a licensed, qualifed and trained service provider to install propane powered appliances for you to make sure it is done right.
+You should always contact a licensed, qualified and trained service provider to install propane-powered appliances for you to make sure it is done right.